 Get that?
 Take a country with the following graduates each year:

 There’s a good argument for this.
-The most salient fact about the above country is that few women get degrees, rather than anything STEM-specific.
+The most salient fact about the above country isn’t anything STEM-specific, it’s just that few women get degrees.
 Stoet and Geary’s formula is invariant to this kind of imbalance.

 There’s also a good argument against this formula.
-Maybe you think that this imbalance is really important, and you don’t want to be invariant to it.
+Maybe you think that imbalances in the total number of degrees are important, and you don’t want to be invariant to them.

-What there’s not a good argument for is calling this quantity “Women Among STEM Graduates (%)”!
-It’s not clear how this happened.
-In any case, Stoet and Geary don’t change much about their paper other than adding the quote above and inserting the word “propensity” everywhere.
+What there’s not a good argument for is calling this quantity “Women Among STEM Graduates (%)” like the above graph does.
+In their corrigendum, Stoet and Geary don’t really explain how this happened.
+In fact, they don’t change much about their paper at all, other than adding above quote and inserting “propensity” everywhere.

-Simultaneously with Stoet and Geary’s corrigendum, Richardson and colleagues published a commentary on the corrected paper.
+Simultaneously with Stoet and Geary’s corrigendum in 2019, Richardson and colleagues published a commentary on the corrected paper.
 They argue:

 - Propensities are bad.